ewestern/clancy/landing/src/content/blog/digital-employees-vs-traditional-automation.md

 ## The Future is Hybrid

 The most effective organizations will combine both approaches:

-- Digital employees for complex orchestration
+- AI employees for complex orchestration
 - Traditional automation for high-volume processing
 - Seamless integration between both systems